 Librarians can create specialized research guides and tutorials for your courses.
 Research guides can be useful for gathering a list of relevant online resources for a class or project, and providing contextual information for how best to use these resources.
 Tutorials can take the form of either an instructional video or a guided interactive experience using online resources.

 Faculty can request that a librarian be added to their Sakai course.
 Librarians can add links to online resources, create lessons and other content, moderate forums, or join online class sessions.

-For fall 2021, the Loyola Archives & Special Collections (which includes the Congressional Archives) will be open by appointment.
+Loyola Archives & Special Collections (which includes the Congressional Archives) is open by appointment.

 Ask questions using the Ask the Archivist form on the website.

-For fall 2021, access to the Women and Leadership Archives (WLA) is by appointment only.
+The Women and Leadership Archives (WLA) is open by appointment.
 Please contact email@example.com for additional information.